 By the end of his life, King David had wealth beyond measure.
 He had brought unity to Jerusalem and established it as the mightiest city in the ancient world.
 Through conquest, he had amassed great national treasure, and his dying wish was to use some of that wealth to build a house for God.
-Though he would not be the one to build it (his son, Solomon, would), David modeled generosity for the nation by giving enormous gifts to the construction of God’s house.
+Though he would not be the one to build it (his son, Solomon, would), David modeled generosity for the nation of Israel by giving enormous gifts to the construction of God’s house.

 But then David went beyond those national reserves and gave from his own stores of silver and gold, apparently just for the joy of giving it.
 His example was so great that the leaders of Israel were all compelled to give, not only their possessions, but even their lives, to God’s holy purposes.
 The Hebrew text from 1 Chronicles 29 says they gave willingly, “with perfect heart.”
 This public outpouring of generosity set off a sort of chain-reaction effect, and when the people of Israel saw it, they broke out in spontaneous and worshipful celebration.

 In the midst of the noise of this rejoicing, the mightiest and wealthiest man on earth stood up and prayed:

 Who am I, and what is my people, that we should be able thus to offer willingly?
 For all things come from you, and of your own have we given you.